Pdut89/dev.to-clone/CONTRIBUTING.md

 # Push your branch to GitHub:
 $ git push

+# Note: The first branch push must be in this format:
+git push --set-upstream origin [branchname]
+# For example:
+git push --set-upstream origin feature/add-fallback-images

 ## NOTE: When your change or bug fix is complete, proceed to open a pull request (Step 6).
 Otherwise, repeat steps 3 and 4
 ```